Epyon01P/hasstutorial/README.md

 - Use the 7.50 EUR/month Nabu Casu subscription
 - Roll your own remote access

 While I’m not opposed to the Nabu Casu subscription, the company funding a big part of the Home Assistant development, you might want to try rolling your own remote access first.
-This does require some advanced tinkering though!
+There are multiple ways to do this.
+In this tutorial, we are going to host our own secure remote access, without relying on any third-party services.

 To be able to remotely access Home Assistant (and other HTTP services on your Pi) it needs to be accessible from the internet.
 As a security measure, your internet router however blocks all incoming internet traffic if this traffic was not requested by a device on the internal, local network.